Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

-Sri Lanka is a small island nation in the Indian Ocean, with a warm and humid climate influenced by its geographical position between 6°N and 10°N latitude.
-The country has four distinct climate seasons: the two monsoons—the southwest monsoon (Yala) from May to October and the northeast monsoon (Maha) from December to Marchas well as two inter-monsoonal periods.
+Sri Lanka is a small island nation in the Indian Ocean, with a warm and humid climate.
+The country experiences four distinct climate seasons: two monsoons, the southwest monsoon (Yala) from May to October and the northeast monsoon (Maha) from December to March, as well as two inter-monsoon periods.
 The southwest monsoon brings heavy rainfall to the western, southern, and central highlands, while the northeast monsoon affects the northern and eastern regions (Climate Change Knowledge Portal).
 Average annual temperatures range between 28°C and 30°C in coastal areas and can drop to around 15°C in the central highlands.
-However, due to climate change, Sri Lanka is experiencing increasing temperatures, with projections indicating a rise of up to 3.5°C by 2100 under high-emission scenarios (World Bank Group).
+However, climate change is contributing to rising temperatures, with projections indicating an increase of up to 3.5°C by 2100 under high-emission scenarios (World Bank Group).

-In response, Sri Lanka has developed various adaptation and mitigation strategies, including commitments under its NDC (2021to the Paris Agreement.
-These efforts focus on enhancing disaster resilience, promoting sustainable agriculture, improving water resource management, and transitioning to renewable energy sources.
+In response, Sri Lanka has developed a range of adaptation and mitigation strategies, including commitments under its NDC (2021)to the Paris Agreement.
+These initiatives focus on strengthening disaster resilience, promoting sustainable agriculture, improving water resource management, and expanding renewable energy sources.

 People directly reached via Climate Justice project in FY24